awslabs/duvet/design/duplicates/spec.md

 is deliberately partial for everything, and duplicates inherit that partiality ([Decision 7](decisions.md#decision-7)).

+Boundary, non-normative: a run that cannot locate a claim terminates with located errors and renders no verdict; the location contract belongs to the engine, not this specification.

 ---

 ## 3. The duplicates check: target axis {#duplicate-targets}